Karen Blixens Plads 8

 In the project "Social Worlds: China's cities as spaces of worldmaking"(since November 2020) (co-led with Björn Alpermann, Würzburg), I look more closely at the evolving social relations in China's new urban spaces, and I take a comparative perspective on China's urbanization and its interconnectedness with global capitalist developments.

-My courses make use of social science theories and methods to discuss various aspects of China's political system, governance, political economy, and social change.
-I regularly teach the BA course "Politics/The political economy of contemporary China" (KU and CBS), and the MA courses "Approaches to Asia" or "Global Asia".
+My courses use social science theories and methods to discuss various aspects of China's political system, governance, political economy, and social change.
+I regularly teach the BA course "Politics/The political economy of contemporary China" (KU and CBS), as well as China-related courses on the MA "Asian Studies".

-I supervise BA and MA projects on most aspects of Chinese politics and society.
-Please contact me direclty to discuss your project ideas.
+I supervise BA and MA projects on various aspects of Chinese politics and society.
+Please contact me directly to discuss your project ideas.

 Party Hegemony and Entrepreneurial Power in China: Institutional change in the film and music industriesMeyer-Clement, Elena, Sep 2015, Routledge.